lvgl/lvgl/docs/overview/coords.md

 lv_obj_add_style(btn3, &style_pressed, LV_STATE_PRESSED);
 ```

-It workes but it's not really flexible becasue the pressed coordinate is hardcoded.
+It works but it's not really flexible because the pressed coordinate is hard-coded.
 If the buttons are not at y=100 `style_pressed` won't work as expected.
 To solve this translations can be used:
 ```c
 static lv_style_t style_normal;
 lv_style_init(&style_normal);